cmarvaz/cmarvaz.github.io/_pages/research.md

 <img src="/images/MV_NRRL.png" alt="" width="800"/>

 # Delta Scuti stars in the SMC
 Delta Scuti are short period main-sequence pulsating variable stars, tracers of an intermediate-age population (1-5 Gyr).
 The delta Scuti population on the SMC has not been purposefully studied, and only a few, mostly serendipitous detections have been made.
-In [Martínez-Vázquez, Salinas & Vivas (2020)](https://ui.adsabs.harvard.edu/abs/2020arXiv201002220M/abstract) we present the first sizeable detection of delta Scuti stars ever made in the SMC, with 54 delta Scuti stars in the field of NGC 419, an intermediate-age globular cluster of the SMC.
+Using Gemini-S/GMOS time-series observations, we present in [Martínez-Vázquez, Salinas & Vivas (2020)](https://ui.adsabs.harvard.edu/abs/2020arXiv201002220M/abstract) the first sizeable detection of delta Scuti stars ever made in the SMC, with 54 delta Scuti stars in the field of NGC 419, an intermediate-age globular cluster of the SMC.
 This allows us to estimate the density of delta Scuti in the field of the SMC for the first time ($\sim$1.6 delta Scuti/arcmin$^{-2}$).
 Thus, several tens of thousands of delta Scuti stars are expected to be found in the whole body of the SMC.

 Interestingly, because only a handful of the delta Scuti appear at the main sequence turnoff of the cluster NGC 419, we predict that NGC 419 is younger (t $\lesssim$ 1.2 Gyr) than previously thought.